microsoft/msticnb/docs/source/creatingnotebooklets.rst

 - A python module containing the code that does all of the processing work that you'd normally write directly into notebook cells.
-- A yaml file that contains configuration, documentation and text content that you want to display as part of your notebooklet's output.
+- A YAML file that contains configuration, documentation and text content that you want to display as part of your notebooklet's output.

 Custom notebooklets must be in a package of their own (although you